anthonyrodrigues443/RAG-Noah-Multi-Modal-LLM-Assistant/README.md

 # Current Achievements of Noah

 1. It can detect hands
-2. objects in your hands
+2. Objects in your hands
-3. count the number of hands you show including the fingers with the finger names as well.
+3. Count the number of hands you show including the fingers with the finger names as well.

 # Future Goals for Noah